bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/gremlins.md

 title: Gremlins.js category: JavaScript libraries

-weight: -1 intro: | [Gremlins](https://github.com/marmelab/gremlins.js) is a JavaScript library to do “monkey-testing” by providing random user input (clicks, scrolls, and so on).
+weight: -1 intro: | [Gremlins](https://github.com/marmelab/gremlins.js) is a JavaScript library to do "monkey-testing” by providing random user input (clicks, scrolls, and so on).

 ------------------------------------------------------------------------